Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (of overriding importance)

-Those, we are included, who hold themselves out as expert appraisers are engaged in an unregulated profession.
-This should be a concern at the forefront for anyone considering the services of art and antiques appraisers.
+Those, Mark included, who hold themselves out as expert appraisers are engaged in an unregulated profession.
+This should be an overriding concern and at the forefront for anyone considering the services of art and antiques appraisers.

-Business is business, do not be hesitant to request a resume and a sample appraisal report.
+One safeguard is to request a resume and a sample appraisal report.
 A professional appraiser should not be offended, resistant or reluctant to provide both.

-Mark encourages everyone to interview and consult a number of appraisers until you are reasonably confident and comfortable that an appraiser is a competent expert.
+Mark encourages everyone to interview and consult a number of appraisers; you should be comfortable with and reasonably confident that an appraiser is a competent expert.

 Be Forwarned

-Pitfalls for laypersons are appraisers who may have a contemplated future interest, by way of commissions or other compensations, in an object(s) which is the subject of an appraisal assignment.
-Mainly, this applies to art galleries, antiques shops, auction houses, individuals and related entities, who are, simultaneously engaged in sales and appraisal services.
+A pitfall for laypersons is appraisers who may have a contemplated future interest, by way of commissions or other compensations, in a piece which is the subject of an appraisal.

-The simple reason being the possibility of bias on the part of the appraiser, as there exists a possibility of anticipated future financial gain above and beyond their initial appraisal fee.
+The simple reason being is the possibility of bias on the part of the appraiser since there may be anticipation of future financial gain above and beyond their appraisal fee.

-The duality of seller and appraiser is made manifest when acting as an appraiser who has given an opinion of value pivots, becomes the dealer and makes an offer or accepts an offer to buy or take on consignment an object(s) at a price equal to or near their previously rendered value.
-Needless to say, this may be the epitome of questionable conduct.
+The duality of appraiser and dealer is evident when an appraiser gives an opinion of value, pivots and become a dealer and makes an offer or accepts an offer to buy or takes on consignment a piece at a price equal to or near their opinion of value.
+This is ethnically questionable scenario.

 The Appraisal Process

-Appraisals are narrative and should contain a number of headings, herein are several key components, sequentially they are, Scope, defines the aspects of the report, Condition, past conservation, restoration, repairs and alterations that affect an item's marketability, hence, value.
-Valuation Methodology identified sales data sources and how the appraiser arrived at the opinion of value, The Report itself, a detailed descriptive inventory with individual final values estimates of each item.
-A Signature, the signing appraiser(s) accepts full responsibility for content, opinions, conclusions and final opinion of value.
+Appraisals are narrative and should contain a number of headings, herein are several key components, Scope, defines the "boundaries" of the report, Condition, past conservation, restoration, repairs and alterations that affect a piece's marketability.
+Valuation Methodology identified sales data sources and the specific method(s) used to arrive at the opinion of value, The report itself, a detailed identifying descriptive inventory with individual aggregate values.
+Signature, the signing appraiser(s) accepts full responsibility for content, conclusions, opinions and final opinion of value.

 Of utmost importance is that an appraiser must bring the reader of their appraisal report to the same conclusions and final opinion of value as themselves.